 Further Reading: How to Evaluate a CDP in the AI Era: 10 Questions Every Buyer Should Ask

-How does reverse ETL differ from traditional CDP activation?
+How does reverse ETL differ from packaged CDP activation?